marexisme/Bonzomatic-launcher/README.md

 ### Features in the application :
 ## Version 1.1 :

-  -You can chose your main folder
+  -You can choose your main folder
   -You can refresh the list of all Bonzomatic of the main selected folder -You can launch several Bonzomatics at the same time